wavemotion-dave/A8DS/readme.md

 A8DS
 --------------------------------------------------------------------------------
 A8DS is an Atari 8-bit computer emulator for the Nintendo DS/DSi.
-Specifically, it targets the 800XL / 130XE systems and various hardware extensions to increase the memory.
+It targets the 800XL / 130XE systems and various hardware extensions to increase the memory.
 The stock 800XL had 64KB of RAM.
 The default A8DS configuration is an XL/XE machine with 128KB of RAM which will run most of the 8-bit library.
-A8DS goes beyond the normal XL/XE 128K machine and provides three alternative
-configurations: the 320K (RAMBO), 576K (COMPY) and 1088K for a few large games and demos plus an Atari 800 (non-XL) 48K machine for backwards compatibility with some older games that don't play nice with a more "modern" XL/XE setup.
-As such, it's really grown to be a full-featured 8-bit emulator to run nearly the entire 8-bit line up of games on their Nintendo DS/DSi handhelds.
+Other memory configurations are available from 48K up to 1088K which is enough to run nearly the entire 8-bit line up of games on their Nintendo DS/DSi handhelds.

-The emulator comes "equipped" with the ability to run executable images or disk images which are the two most popular types.
+The emulator comes "equipped" with the ability to run executable images (XEX) or disk images (ATR) which are the two most popular types.
 Recent versions add support for cart types (CAR or ROM files).
 The goal here is to make this as simple as possible - point to the executable 8-bit Atari image you want to run and off it goes!